MrGrappleMan/Fynelium-LX/core/LX/README.md

 ```
 Getting some errors is normal.
 Allow inhibiting shortcuts if requested.

-Windows environments »→ use Bottles/Lutris
-Linux environments »→ use BoxBuddy/DistroShelf

-It expects that you have read this paragraph carefully and it claims no responsibilty to any damage done to your system, but I can try helping!
+It expects that you have read this paragraph carefully and claims no responsibilty to any damage done to your system, which is highly unlikely in the first place.

-My take: Prioritize Flatpaks over Native packages.
-Why?
+Prioritize Flatpaks over Native packages.
 Flatpaks are for user apps, mainly GUIs.
 It makes sense for things like libreoffice, Blanket or something like that.
 They just get installed, work fine, do not require a reboot.
 However, if you need system integration go with RPM-OSTree at your own risk, or try a Distrobox container.
 They allow for better system integration and performance, but you risk dependancy hell and more complex system updates.
 Keep it mainly for things the user doesn't see, like daemons.
 Are you a developer, just go ahead with a Distrobox container for your dev envioroment.
-Don't hold back from using proprietary software, RMS won't haunt you if you use it to contribute to OSS.
+There is no one stopping you from using proprietary software, you should compare the application in itself, not the development model.

 Same base/framework, yet no limit to visual theming/customization, one of the things I belive in.
 Make hundreds of rices, but maintain the same code base/framework.